 Please also refer to the pro forma effects of the Capital Increase on the assets and liabilities of the Group as if the Capital Increase were completed on 30 June 2020, as illustrated by way of the unaudited pro forma statement of assets and liabilities of the Enlarged Group set out in Appendix IV to this Circular prepared on the bases and assumptions set out in that Appendix.
 The unaudited pro forma statement of assets and liabilities (the compilation of which has been reported on by the auditors of the Company) is prepared for illustrative purposes only and, because of its hypothetical nature, it may not give a true picture of the assets and liabilities or other financial information of the Enlarged Group had the Capital Increase been completed as at the date stated or at any future date.
-The unaudited pro forma financial information should be read in conjunction with other financial information in this Circular.
+The unaudited pro forma financial information in this Circular.